Technical Management

 |

-This course studies the concepts and technology trends of information technology project management.
-In this course, students explore the principles, practices, features, and functions of the Microsoft Project® application.
-The course will involve a combination of analytical methods and practical exercises.
-For instance, students will create project plans; organize tasks such as estimating, budgeting, and scheduling; and manage resource allocation.
-In addition, students will learn how to identify project constraints, determine a project’s critical path, create Gantt charts, and establish a project baseline using Microsoft Project.
-For this course, students must have access to Microsoft Office Project Standard 2016 or higher.
+This course studies the concepts and technology trends of project management.
+Students will explore the principles, practices, features, and functions of the Microsoft Project® application, using a combination of analytical methods and practical exercises.
+In this course, students will create project plans; organize tasks such as estimating, budgeting, and scheduling; and perform and manage resource allocation.
+In addition, students will identify project constraints, determine a project’s critical path, create Gantt charts, and establish a project baseline using Microsoft Project.
+Students must have access to Microsoft Office Project Standard 2016 or higher.
 Course software requirements, including the appropriate versions, are listed under the course materials site.
-This software is not provided by the course material grant and must be purchased or provided by students.
-This course does not lead to professional certification, however, this course aligns with some of the topical requirements for the CompTIA Project+® Certification.
+This course aligns with the topical requirements for the CompTIA Project+® Certification.
+Students are required to purchase and use Microsoft Project® to successfully complete the course.
+The software is not included with the course.
+While the course aligns with Microsoft Office Project Standard 2016 or higher related exams, students will need additional preparation beyond the course to sit for the exam.
 Microsoft Project® is a registered trademark of Microsoft Corporation.
 CompTIA Project+® is a registered trademark of the Computing Technology Industry Association, Inc.

 Course ID: 2934